Home

 By TaughtOught Homeschooling

-If you are looking to explore non-fiction text structures, this "What Was the Plague?" book report project digital product for 3rd and 4th-grade students is perfect.
-It's designed to enhance non-fiction reading comprehension and book report writing skills!
+If you want to explore non-fiction text structures for reading comprehension, this "What Was the Ice Age?" book report and book study project digital product for 3rd and 4th-grade students is perfect.
+It enhances non-fiction reading comprehension, book study, and report writing skills!

 This resource includes: